-NOTE: Your computer may not support all the audio ports.
-For information on the ports available on your computeror tablet, see the Quick Start Guide that shipped with your computer or tablet or Specifications at www.dell.com/support.
+(i) NOTE: Your computer may not support all the audio ports.
+For information on the ports available on your computer or tablet, see the Quick Start Guide shipped with your computer or see the Setup and Specifications at www.dell.com/support.